 Periodically students will be granted non-clinical days off during the 19 month clinical phase.
 These days are designed to allow students time to work on special assignments; research/teaching projects and attend class.
+Students are not allowed to take time off to attend outside meetings, review courses, interviews, vacation, etc if they are on a specialty enrichment rotation unless discussed with the Director of Clinical Education and the site Clinical Coordinator ahead of time.

-Interview Davs
+Interview Days